pensjonatus/flash-fiction/blog/the-sickness.md

 ---
-title: 'The Sickness'
+title: The Sickness
 date: '2012-02-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 On day one, Jeff came in a little late.
 His eyes were all red, his nose was